joemphilips/docker-lnd-handson/2-BOLTZ.md

 ```

 Make sure Alice and Bob are both funded and know each other on transport layer.
-Please go back to previous tutorial if you forget how to do it.
+Please go back to previous tutorial if you forgot how to do it.

 ## Create Submarine Swap